hughjonesd/huxtable/cran-comments.md

 Bugfix release to workaround a regression from quarto 1.4.
-Resubmission to fix a Debian-only numeric_version bug.
+Resubmission to fix an uncaught reverse dependency regression.

 ## Test environments